worm.gif (3649 bytes)Utah Driver License Di-Vision

 This is what happened

-Fun stereo images
+Fun stereo images: Di-Vision

 The vision testing machine at the Department of public Safety displays one field for the left eye, one for the right eye and a stereo-synthesized, overlapping field for both eyes.
 It takes a bit of time and practice to see what you're supposed to see.
 The clerk was "un-helpful"; he made short shrift.
 Without a word, he flung a form, to be completed by an eye doctor, onto the counter.
 This was to be presented upon a subsequent return to the drivers license office, as a second-chance redemption of her visual acuity.